pojibuh/BillionairBnB/docs/README.md

 ### Phase 1: Setup User Auth for frontend and backend (1 day)
 Goal: Functional frontpage with login and signup modals
-+ Start with user table/model/controller creation

 ### Phase 2: Spot models and featured spots (2 days)
 Goal: Featured spots will be on the frontpage with links to spot show pages
-+ swag swag

 ### Phase 3: Spot search page with search bar and Google Maps integration (2 days)
 Goal: Fully functional search page with Google Maps API and toggle options
-+ swag swag

 ### Phase 4: Spot show pages (2 days)
 Goal: Create spot pages that show details as well as reviews
-+ swag swag

 ### Phase 5: Bookings model (1 day)
-Goal: Users can book spots, and the spot will be on a user's trip page
+Goal: Users can book spots, and the spot will be tied to user for duration of stay
-+ swag swag

 ### Phase 6: Review model (1 day)
 Goal: Users will be able to leave reviews on a spot show page
-+ swag swag

 ### Bonus Features

-- [ ] User/Host profiles
+- [ ] User/Host profiles and trips page
 - [ ] Messaging between user and host
 - [ ] Experiences on frontpage/experiences show page